 As you may know, a slicer is a piece of 3D printing software that takes a digitized 3d model and converts it into printing instructions that your printer can then use to turn the model into a physical object.

 In essence, the slicer takes the CAD model and “cuts” it into layers.
+Think a series of 2D pictures stacked on top of each other to create a 3D model.
 It then calculates how much material needs to be used for that layer, where the material should go and how long it will take.

 It then converts all of the information for each layer into one GCode file which is sent to your printer.
 You set up the job and, voila!
 Sometime later you have a physical representation of the 3d CAD model.

 As you can see, the slicer plays an integral role in helping turn your 3d ideas into reality.
 Therefore, how you use the slicer, specifically how you use the settings, is often a critical difference between printing success and failure.

 In this article, we’re going to look at 6 key slicer settings that are common to all the major slicer programs.
 We’ll tell you what they’re for and we’ll explain how to use them to increase your chances of producing beautiful and useful objects each and every time you print.

 Layer height is the setting that establishes the height of each layer of filament in your print.
 In some sense, layer height in 3d printing is akin to resolution in photography or videography.

 When you choose a thicker layer height, your object will have less fine detail and the layers will be more viable.
 When you choose a thinner layer height, a higher level of detail is possible and your layers will tend to blend into one another.

 However, keep in mind that the thinner you make the layer height the more time it will take to print the object in question, since there will be more layers to print.